sabonrex/sabonrex/README.md

 <h6> Currently, I am: </h6>
 <p>
-    👀 Interested in Software Engineering, Web Development, and Data Science.
+    👀 Interested in Software Engineering, Web Development, and Data Science.<br>
-    🚀 Determined to learn any engineering technology to enhance medical software and make it more accessible for others!
+    🚀 Determined to learn any engineering technology to enhance medical software and make it more accessible for others!<br>
-    ⚡ Frontend Development with React, JavaScript, HTML, CSS, and Bootstrap.
+    ⚡ Frontend Development with React, JavaScript, HTML, CSS, and Bootstrap.<br>
-    👨‍💻 Backend Development with Python, Flask, and SQLAlchemy.
+    👨‍💻 Backend Development with Python, Flask, and SQLAlchemy.<br>
-    🛠️ Skilled in technologies such as Git, GitHub, CLI, Node.js, and REST APIs.
+    🛠️ Skilled in technologies such as Git, GitHub, CLI, Node.js, and REST APIs.<br>
-    🔭 Enhancing my Fullstack skillset with ReactJS, Python, and Flask-SQLAlchemy.
+    🔭 Enhancing my Fullstack skillset with ReactJS, Python, and Flask-SQLAlchemy.<br>
-    🌱 Learning Python and SQL to excel in Backend development and become a Fullstack Developer.
+    🌱 Learning Python and SQL to excel in Backend development and become a Fullstack Developer.<br>
-    💞️ Open to collaborating on any project at the moment.
+    💞️ Open to collaborating on any project at the moment.<br>
-    📫 Reach me at ---> hello.bon.rex@gmail.com
+    📫 Reach me at ---> hello.bon.rex@gmail.com<br>
   <br><br>

 <h2 align="center">⚔️ Languages and Tools ⚔️</h2>